GitHubAccountAnonymous/EfficientPunct/README.md

 ## Scripts

 `train.sh` and `predict.sh` are full scripts to train and predict using our framework, respectively, from start to finish.
+They are both structured in stages, removing the need to run already completed stages if a later stage fails.
+This is structured in the same fashion as Kaldi scripts.
+Crucially, the final stage in each of `train.sh` and `predict.sh` calls `tdnn_train.py` and `tdnn_predict.py`, respectively.

 To run either script, you will need to prepare the corresponding data `[split]` according to the Data Preparation section.
 These scripts include both the embedding extraction and TDNN forward passing stages.
 Trained TDNNs and their evaluation results are saved in `s5_r3/tdnn/`.

 To evaluate the ensemble, please use `ensemble_predict.py`.

+## Models

+We provide pretrained models `bert/bert.pt` and `tdnn/tdnn.pt` so that you do not have to re-train everything from scratch.
+By default, `tdnn_predict.py` and `ensemble_predict.py` both use these models, but you may alter the code to use your custom model.